 - How will you make the diagnosis?

-- What food products do I or my child need to avoid?
+- What foods should I or my child avoid?

 - Should I or my child carry an epinephrine auto-injector?

 - Is it necessary to wear a medical alert bracelet?